Welcome to Why Affiliate Marketing

 IP tracking

-The affiliate software logs the IP address of a vistor who has clicked on your link.
-If the vistor makes a purchase the merchant's site, the software compaires the IP to that of those recorded, and from this can determine whether you have generated the sale.
-Instead of the information coming from a user's brower it comes from the software's database so their is no issue if cookies get wiped.
-The drawback with this is that vistors may not have a fixed IP address, so if they visit the site at a later date the software will not find a match, which results in you not being credited with generating the sale.
+The affiliate software logs the IP address of a visitor who has clicked on your link.
+If the visitor makes a purchase the merchant's site, the software compares the IP to that of those recorded, and from this can determine whether you have generated the sale.
+Instead of the information coming from a user's browser it comes from the software's database so their is no issue if cookies get wiped.
+The drawback with this is that visitors may not have a fixed IP address, so if they visit the site at a later date the software will not find a match, which results in you not being credited with generating the sale.

 Customer ID tracking